jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 # Demystifying mediawiki installation (FreeNAS12-based jail install)
 ### Installing and configuring an *\*AMP* stack "by hand" isn't complex if you are willing to give it a try
-Use the FreeNAS jail manager to create a new jail with automatic DHCP.
+First, use the FreeNAS jail manager to create a new jail with automatic DHCP.<br>
-Use the FreeNAS jail manager to open a shell into the brand new jail.
+Then, again use FreeNAS jail manager to open a shell into the brand new jail.<br>

 ---
 ### Basic config for a new FreeBSD/FreeNAS jail